COMP126: Practical Web Design & Development for Everyone

 • HTML5 structural-semantic elements should be used instead of generic divs when appropriate, but divs are fine to use, too.

-• Site follows accessibility guidelines and considers the needs of users with restrictions such as visual impairments or mobility restrictions, as well as anyone using assistive technologies to access the Internet: e.g., images include alt tags, all :hover pseudoclasses have corresponding :focus pseudoclasses, all contrast ratios pass at at least for the WCAG AA level to ensure readability (you can test this with tools like this one).
+• The site follows accessibility guidelines and considers the needs of users with restrictions such as visual impairments or mobility restrictions, as well as anyone using assistive technologies to access the Internet: e.g., images include alt tags, all :hover pseudoclasses have corresponding :focus pseudoclasses, all contrast ratios pass at at least for the WCAG AA level to ensure readability (you can test this with tools like this one).

 A Note on Borrowing